itamarst/eliot/README.rst

 * Designed for JSON output, usable by Logstash/Elasticsearch.
 * Supports CPython 2.7, 3.3 and PyPy.

-Eliot is released by `HybridCluster`_ under the Apache 2.0 License.
+Eliot is released by `ClusterHQ`_ under the Apache 2.0 License.

 To install::